-The School will obtain references prior to interview.
+The School will obtain references prior to interview, where possible.
 This allows any concerns raised to be explored further with the referee and can be taken up with the shortlisted candidate at interview.
+Please also refer to the 'References' section.

 All formal interviews will usually have a panel of at least two people chaired by the Head/Bursar or another designated senior member of staff.
+The Head will meet all potential candidates even if not in the formal interview.
 At least one person on the appointment panel will have undertaken safer recruitment training.
 The Chair of Governors will chair the panel for the Bursar's/Head's appointment.
 The interviewers involved will be required to state any prior personal relationship or knowledge of any of the candidates and a judgement will be made by the Chair as to whether or not an interviewer should withdraw from the panel.
 Should the Chair have a conflict of interest, the Vice Chair shall decide whether the Chair should withdraw from the panel.